Bombus17/Python_mini_projects/README.md

 4. Lists and arrays

 ### Pythagorean Triples Checker
-A Pythagorean triplet is a set of three natural numbers, a < b < c, for which, a² + b² = c².
+A Pythagorean triplet is a set of three natural numbers, a < b < c, for which, a² + b² = c² and (a and b are cathetus and c is the hypotenuse).
 Allows the user to input the sides of any triangle in any order and returns whether the triangle is a Pythagorean Triple or not.
 Users may reuse the program without having to quit.

 **What I learned:**
-1. More functions
+1. Sorting
 2. Variables
 3. Nested for loops vs list comprehensions